altruios/namshubettulpa/public/namshubettulpa/chapters/interludes.md

 "AT::You are me now."
 ~Al-tok's voice came in a whisper~
-*Robert hesitated but continued releasing the arm bonds* ~^What was left of Robert slowly ebbed away~
+*Robert hesitated but continued releasing the arm bonds* ~^What was left of Robert slowly ebbed away.
-~A Screaming blackness swallowed him, holding him tight in his mind~ ~The void propelled itself down his limbs, it was a constant burning~ "AT::I am a finger."
+A Screaming blackness swallowed him, holding him tight in his mind.
+The void propelled itself down his limbs, it was a constant burning~ "AT::I am a finger."
 ~Al-tok spoke because he knew Robert could still hear~ "AT::Of this thing growing a finger inside you.